Olympic champ Jepchirchir wins 50th women's Boston Marathon

-Running shoulder to shoulder for most of the course, the reigning Olympic champion and Ethiopia's Ababel Yeshaneh traded places eight times in the final mile, with Jepchirchir pulling ahead for good in the final 385 yards.
-The Kenyan finished in 2 hours, 21 minutes, 1 seconds, four seconds ahead.
+On the 50th anniversary of the first official women’s race, Jepchirchir traded places with Ethiopia’s Ababel Yeshaneh eight times in the final mile before pulling ahead for good on Boylston Street and finishing in 2 hours, 21 minutes, 1 seconds.

+“I was feeling she was strong.
+I pushed it,” said Jepchirchir, who earned $150,000 and the traditional gilded olive wreath.
+“I fell behind.
+But I didn’t lose hope.”

-Kenya's Evans Chebet pulled away with about four miles to go to win the men's race in 2:06:51, 30 seconds ahead of Gabriel Geay of Tanzania.
-Defending champion Benson Kipruto was third.
+Evans Chebet completed the Kenyan sweep, breaking free in the men's race with about four miles to go to win in 2:06:51.
+Gabriel Geay of Tanzania was second, 30 seconds back, and defending champion Benson Kipruto was third.

 American Daniel Romanchuk won his second career men’s wheelchair title in 1:26:58.
 Switzerland’s Manuela Schar won her second straight Boston crown and fourth overall, finishing in 1:41:08.